 - Negative Coping and PTSD

 If you have the symptoms of PTSD, you may try to deal with problems in ways that cause more harm than good.
 This is called negative coping.
 Negative coping means you use quick fixes that may make a situation worse in the long run.

-- Coping with Current Events in Afghanistan
+- Coping with Current Events in Ukraine

 Other Self-Help Strategies